 The OCEANetwork Statement of Purpose

-As stated in our by-laws: OCEANetwork exists to provide support and communication to Christian home education support group leaders, and to make information accessible to support groups and home educators, governing bodies and the general public.
+As stated in our by-laws: OCEANetwork exists to provide support and communication to Christian home education families and support group leaders, and to provide information to governing bodies and the general public.
 All activities of OCEANetwork shall be consistently and forthrightly Christian.